HELP

 OFFSET

 The offset of a wheel is the distance from the mounting surface of the wheel to the true centerline of the rim.
-A positive offset means the mounting surface of the wheel is positioned in front of the true centerline of the rim / tyre assembly.
-This in effect brings the tyre in to the guard well more.
-Conversely, a negative offset means the mounting surface of the wheel is behind the true centerline of the rim / tyre assembly.
+A positive offset means the mounting surface of the wheel is positioned in front of the true centerline of the rim/tyre assembly.
+This in effect brings the tyre into the guard well more.
+Conversely, a negative offset means the mounting surface of the wheel is behind the true centerline of the rim/tyre assembly.
 This will cause the tyre to stick out away from the vehicle.

 http://www.tempetyres.com.au/content/pages/offsetdiagram1.jpg